brockbonjo/Image-Board/README.md

 The point of the app is to foster a sense of community through people who have developed a close bond through another medium.
 Thensocialize and express themselves.
 Especially for those who sometimes can not express their thoughts in person.

+User Story: Is new to the group and wants to login and create an account then read through post.
+Then comment to contribute to any discussion he participates in.
+He also wants to be able to read the website on his phone or tablet.

 ![](images/screenshot.png)